 Losing a loved one is never easy, especially when their death was caused by someone else’s negligence or wrongdoing.
-In such cases, the surviving family members may be entitled to compensation through a wrongful death lawsuit.
-But who exactly gets the money in a wrongful death lawsuit?
-Let’s take a closer look.
+In those situations, the surviving family members may be entitled to compensation through a wrongful death lawsuit.
+But who exactly receives the money in a wrongful death case?
+Here’s how it works under Oregon law.

 In Oregon, a wrongful death is defined as a death caused by the wrongful act or omission of another person or entity.
 This can include incidents such as:

-If you believe that your loved one’s death may qualify as a wrongful death under Oregon law, consult with an experienced wrongful death attorney who can evaluate your case and help you understand your legal options.
+If a family member’s death may qualify as a wrongful death under Oregon law, talking with an experienced wrongful death attorney is the most useful first step toward understanding your options.

 Under Oregon law (ORS 30.020), the personal representative of the deceased person’s estate brings the wrongful death lawsuit on behalf of the surviving family members.
 The personal representative is typically named in the deceased’s will or estate plan.